-St Bart's and St Anne's understand that each family unit is unique and for many reasons partners/husbands/wives maybe unable to attend the Services.
+St Bart's and St Anne's understand that each family unit is unique and for many reasons partners/husbands/wives maybe unable to attend some of the worship Services.
 If there are mitigating circumstances please write honestly and tell us what those circumstances are.
 If you have been worshipping at another church and have recently moved to Penn we ask you to provide documentary evidence from your previous church.

 What sort of things should we write about in the cover letter?

 Here are some points to ask yourself when "demonstrating a Strong religious connection" in your cover letter.